It can happen to any of us. There’s no shame.

 We don’t see the whole picture by judging people’s situations by looking at what we see on the surface.
 For example, it may seem odd, but many people who visit food banks drive there.
 You may be asking: “If they can afford a car, why can’t they pay for food?”

 Because there are times where not paying for food is the only option.
 Perhaps they need a car to get to work or even use the car for their work.
 It’s a sad and unavoidable cycle of needing a job, but needing a car to get to work, but then using the wages to pay for the car.
 Often, there’s little money left over.
 And it’s never as simple as “go find another job”.
-There are so many things that can’t be predicted and that are hidden under the surface.
+There are so many things that we can’t predict, that hide under the surface.
 We have to learn to respect people and understand their situation, even if we don’t know all the details.

 These are the messages we should choose to send to all of those having a difficult time.

 Despite the awful situations many of these food bank users are in, you will find them describing their emotions after visiting as “thankful” and “relief”.
 Why?

 It’s not about feeling defeated so much as it is about having the confidence to seek help.
 Food banks are not a symptom of a dysfunctional society.
 They are a sign of a community that cares about its members.
 For individuals who use the programme, it can save their lives – and if you need to visit a foodbank and are still unsure, just remember: It means you can eat.
 It means you can get healthy.
 It means that you can be less stressed and rest a little bit easier.

 Food banks are similar to supermarkets except that they offer everything for free to those who can’t afford to buy enough food to eat.

 The commodities provided at food banks are necessities for people’s survival, the majority of which are donated to charity by members of the public.